ocp-power-automation/ocp4-upi-powervs/README.md

 You'll need to create RedHat CoreOS (RHCOS) and RHEL 8.0 (or later) images in IBM Cloud Region.

-Following are the recommended LPAR configs for OpenShift nodes that will be deployed with RHCOS image.
+Following are the recommended instance configs for OpenShift nodes that will be deployed with RHCOS image.
 - Bootstrap, Master - 2 vCPUs, 16GB RAM, 120 GB Disk.

-  PowerVS LPARs by default uses SMT=8.
+  PowerVS instances by default uses SMT=8.
 So with 2vCPUs, the number of logical CPUs as seen by the Operating System will be **16** (`2 vCPUs x 8 SMT`)

    **_This config is suitable for majority of the scenarios_**
 - Worker - 2 vCPUs, 16GB RAM, 120 GB Disk

    **_Increase worker vCPUs, RAM and Disk based on application requirements_**

-Following is the recommended LPAR config for the helper node that will be deployed with RHEL 8.0 (or later) image.
+Following is the recommended instance config for the helper node that will be deployed with RHEL 8.0 (or later) image.
 - Helper node (bastion) - 2vCPUs, 16GB RAM, 200 GB Disk
+- If NFS storage is requested, then additional 300 GB Disk is used

 # OCP Install

-Follow these [quickstart](docs/quickstart.md) guide to kickstart OCP installation at PowerVS on IBM Cloud.
+Follow the [quickstart](docs/quickstart.md) guide to kickstart OCP installation using PowerVS.

 # Contributing
 Please see the [contributing doc](https://github.com/ocp-power-automation/ocp4-upi-powervs/blob/master/CONTRIBUTING.md) for more details.